Washington state cannabis companies have a strong base from which to expand their national brand.

 “Colorado is reactionary.
 It’s tailored as the problems emerge, while Washington has tried to anticipate problems and structure its regulations in advance,” said Joshua Ashby, cannabis practice chair at the Seattle law firm Lane Powell.
 Ashby believes this could place Washington cannabis companies at an advantage when they expand their businesses into other states.

-Cannex Capital Holdings’ (CSE:CNNX,OTCQX:CNXXF) roots run deep in Washington state, where it owns the assets of Northwest Cannabis Solutions, one of the largest brands by market share and one of the most profitable cultivators and processors in the state.
+Cannex Capital Holdings, now 4Front Ventures (CSE:FFNT,OTCQX:CNXXF) has deep roots in Washington state, where it owns the assets of Northwest Cannabis Solutions, one of the largest brands by market share and one of the most profitable cultivators and processors in the state.

 “Washington also sits with Colorado and Oregon as one of the most competitive states in terms of suppliers and cultivator-processors.
 It’s a very competitive market to operate within.
 But even with this competition, we’ve continued to be a leader in the Washington market, controlling approximately 9 percent of the wholesale market,” Cannex Capital CEO Anthony Dutton told Investing News Network.